Ahuanmarca/yelp-camp-2024/README.md

 # TODO

-- How do I make routes more maintainable?
-Maybe storing the route signatures in an object, then passing the object to the places where the rounte is needed.
-Then I would only need to change the routes in one place.
-The route would need to pass to the routes js files and the ejs files.
+- Create /repository directory inside /src.
+Database queries can be centralized here!
-- Screen captures
+- BugFix: Caroussel on show page (Bootstrap) incorreclty displaying images
-- Explain how to use the app
+- BugFix collapsible nav bar, nav partial (Bootstrap), not showing links vertically!
-- BugFix Caroussel on show page (Bootstrap)
+- Add the reviews to the model on the seeds, add some reviews
-- BugFix collapsible nav bar, nav partial (Bootstrap)
+- Limit how many images can be uploaded, size of the images, etc
-- Should I add the reviews to the model on the seeds?
+- Show selected files to upload (research other ways, I don't like the one from the course)